 Distance drawdown calculations were performed at select distances from Well #2 to evaluate impacts to off-site well users and groundwater-dependent habitat after 90 days, 1 year, and 5 years of continuous groundwater extraction.
 The Project construction groundwater demand was analyzed over 90 days, 1 year, and 5 years.
 The adjusted extraction rates for distance drawdown after 90 days, 1 year, and 5 years were 282 gpm, 69 gpm, and 14 gpm (rounded), respectively.
 Transmissivity and storativity values used were from the Well #1 (observation well) AQTESOLV analysis (26,410 ft2/day and 0.00826, respectively).

 The closest off-site well to Well #2 is the Highland Center Well located approximately 1,817 feet to the west (Figure 9, On-Site and Off-Site Wells).
 Projected drawdown at the Highland Center Well after 90 days, 1 year, and 5 years is predicted to be 0.86 feet, 0.27 feet, and 0.07 feet, respectively.
-The closest groundwater-dependent habitat to Well #2 is mesquite basque located approximately 1,820 feet south near the international border with Mexico (Figure 10).
+The closest groundwater-dependent habitat to Well #2 is mesquite bosque located approximately 1,820 feet south near the international border with Mexico (Figure 10).
 Projected drawdown at the nearest groundwater-dependent habitat after 90 days, 1 year, and 5 years is predicted to be 0.86 feet, 0.27 feet, and 0.0.07 feet, respectively.
 Table 3-6 summarizes projected drawdown at select distances from Well #2.